otrv4/otrv4/otrv4.md

 SEND_WHITESPACE_TAG
   Advertise your support of OTR using the whitespace tag.

+// TODO: why?
 WHITESPACE_START_DAKE
   Start the OTR DAKE when you receive a whitespace tag.

+// TODO: why?
 ERROR_START_DAKE
   Start the OTR DAKE when you receive an OTR Error Message.
 ```
+// TODO: elaborate on this.

-Note that it is possible for UIs simply to offer the old "combinations" of
+It is possible for UIs to simply offer old "combinations" of options, and not
-options, and not ask about each one separately.
+ask for them separately.

 ### State transitions

-There are ten actions an OTRv4 client must handle:
+An OTRv4 client must handle these ten events:

-User actions:
+User events:
   * User requests to start an OTR conversation
   * User requests to end an OTR conversation
   * User types a message to be sent